Jill Biden and Kate Middleton to meet in Cornwall as G-7 gets underway

 Kate and Prince William will also for the first time attend a Friday evening reception held by Queen Elizabeth II and Prince Charles at the G-7 for world leaders and their spouses, according to The Mail.

 The president and first lady met with Prime Minister Boris Johnson and his wife Carrie Johnson in Cornwall Thursday.
-The two women spent some time on the beach with the prime minister's 13-month-old son Wilfred.
+The two women spent some time on the beach with the Johnsons' 13-month-old son Wilfred.

 FIRST LADY SAYS BIDEN ‘OVER-PREPARED’ FOR EUROPE TRIP, SAYS THEY ARE ‘BRINGING LOVE FROM AMERICA’